qwell/opentouchdeck/README.md

 ## Development

-After cloning this repository from git, run the following commands:
+After cloning this repository from git, run the following:

 	lerna bootstrap
-	lerna link convert